leapcode/bitmask-dev/docs/knownissues.rst

 Particularly, simultaneous use of Pixelated and Thunderbird is likely to hit some usability issues:

-* `#8905 <https://0xacab.org/leap/bitmask-dev/issues/8905>`_: pixelated: if a message is open in thunderbird, the unread count is not updated
+* `#8905 <https://0xacab.org/leap/bitmask-dev/issues/8905>`_: pixelated: if a message is open in Thunderbird, the unread count is not updated
 * `#8906 <https://0xacab.org/leap/bitmask-dev/issues/8906>`_: pixelated: can't see messages that were sent with Thunderbird
 * Pixelated MUA is not authenticated.